-If you or someone you love suffered injuries in a hit-and run car accident in the Columbus area, you should be able to collect compensation from the at-fault driver or their insurance company.
-Those that flee the scene after a collision are criminally charged when found, so pursuing legal action against them will be easy at that point.
+If you or someone you love suffered injuries in a hit-and-run car accident in the Columbus area, you should be able to collect compensation from the at-fault driver, their insurance company, or your insurance company.

-Our Columbus hit and run car accident lawyer can help you identify and locate the driver who caused the collision and hold them financially responsible.
-A car accident lawyer in Columbus, OH from our firm representing your claim can also help identify other ways to collect compensation after an accident.
+Our Columbus car accident lawyers can help you identify and locate the driver who caused the collision and hold them financially responsible.
+Alternately, we can help identify other ways to collect compensation after an accident.
+Call The Fitch Law Firm LLC today for a free consultation with a legal team that has over 30 years of experience in personal injury law.

-Get Help From a Columbus Hit and Run Accident Lawyer
+Get Help From Our Columbus Hit-and-Run Accident Attorneys

 - Investigate the accident and gather evidence (e.g., a police report, medical records, witness testimony) that shows what happened

-- Determine if other parties can be held liable for your damages (e.g., a municipality that oversees the site where the accident happened)
+- Determine if other parties can be held liable for your damages (e.g., a manufacturer whose faulty car parts contributed to the accident)

 - Assess your damages and assign a financial amount to your case